pyTooling/pyTooling/doc/Common/Licensing.rst

 Mappings
 ********

-:py:data:`~pyTooling.Licensing.PYTHON_LICENSE_NAMES` offers a Python specific mapping from SPDX identifier to license names used by Python (setuptools).
-Each dictionary item contains a :py:class:`~pyTooling.Licensing.PythonLicenseNames` instance which contains the license name and package classifier used by setuptools.
+:data:`~pyTooling.Licensing.PYTHON_LICENSE_NAMES` offers a Python specific mapping from SPDX identifier to license names used by Python (setuptools).
+Each dictionary item contains a :class:`~pyTooling.Licensing.PythonLicenseNames` instance which contains the license name and package classifier used by setuptools.

 Currently the following licenses are listed in the Python specific name mapping: